 They offer an answer to her concerns — they’re going to do almost $7 million this year.
 Their marketing is all social media and word-of-mouth, too.

-Was this a good deal for them?
-Keep reading our Sheets Laundry Club update to find out how the company is doing since the episode was filmed.
+Was this a good deal for the duo?
+Keep reading our Sheets Laundry Club update to find out how the company has been doing since the episode was filmed.

 Before you go, be sure to check out more company updates from

 Andrew Smith is the founder and owner of Shark Tank Recap.
 He is a longtime Shark Tank fan that has been watching it for years and has seen every episode multiple times.
 His friends know him as the Shark Tank expert, because he can answer any question about the show!
 His favorite Shark Tank products are Bertello's pizza oven and Bug Bite Thing!